wteeg/wteeg.github.io/README.md

 Gicc is the name of the mate.
 The goal is to make Gicc a human-equivalent mate to help users in life and at work everyday, an all-in-one agentic AI.

+From ground up?
+  - No, we don't re-invent the wheels, with some further tries but not from ground up.

+Human-equivalent?
+  - All depend on the wheels, and targetted features: anything human.

 # Members
 We're enthusiasts, we're family, we're at:<br>
 [https://github.io/wteeg](https://github.com/wteeg)